Ondine Achampong: 2024–2025 Season

 In September 2024 Achampong moved to Berkeley, California to join the California Golden Bears gymnastics team.
-She made her return from ACL injury as an exhibition on balance beam against Stanford on 7th February 2025.
+She made her return from ACL injury as an exhibition on balance beam against Stanford on 7 February 2025.
 Two weeks later she made her official NCAA debut on beam against Pittsburgh where she scored a 9.775.
 She went on to compete on beam for the rest of the regular season helping the team take the Atlantic Coast Conference regular season title.
 At the ACC Championships she came fourth on beam where her score of 9.875 helped the Cal Bears place second behind Stanford.

+2025–2026 Season

+In January 2026 Achampong announced via Instagram that she had partially retorn her ACL in November 2025 and would be undergoing her second ACL reconstruction.

+2026–2027 Season

+Acahampong announced In May 2026 that she had transferred to Stanford University to join Stanford Cardinal gymnastics team.